default-output-block.skip-main

 Photo / Supplied

-Hawkins, who is CEO of WERA Aotearoa Charitable Trust, a Rotorua community support organisation and a key supporter of the event, said the Legends stood to make a real difference.
+Hawkins, who is chief executive of WERA Aotearoa Charitable Trust, a Rotorua community support organisation and a key supporter of the event, said the Legends stood to make a real difference.

-“In order to make some gains in improving men’s mental health and wellbeing, we have to try something different.
+“To make some gains in improving men’s mental health and wellbeing we have to try something different.

 “League Legends is that something different.”